maperz22/github-repos/README.md

 ```

 ------
+## Error Handling

+If you encounter errors, here are some tips on how to deal with them:

+- **406 Not Acceptable**: Ensure that the `Accept` header is set to `application/json`.
+- **404 Not Found**: Verify that the username provided is correct and that the user has public repositories.

 If you use a different `Accept` header, you will be given a `406 HTTP Status Code`.
 Then the response will be:

 ```
 {
     "status": 406,